 Long Beach home prices are not only among the most expensive in New York, but Long Beach real estate also consistently ranks among the most expensive in America.

-Long Beach is a decidedly white-collar city, with fully 86.94% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Long Beach is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Long Beach who work in office and administrative support (11.98%), management occupations (11.73%) and sales jobs (11.73%).
+Long Beach is a decidedly white-collar city, with fully 87.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Long Beach is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Long Beach who work in sales jobs (13.30%), management occupations (12.42%), and teaching (11.12%).

 Long Beach, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 The overall crime rate in Long Beach is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.